DirkBrand/ProtoBufCodeFormatter_Sublime/README.md

 Paths
 =====
-In the package folder, edit the CodeFormatter.sublime-settings to contain the correct path information.
-Under GOBIN, enter the location of your Go Binary.
-Under PROTOPATH, enter any locations of Protocol Buffers that are imported by your protocol buffers.
+In the package folder, edit the `CodeFormatter.sublime-settings` to contain the correct path information.
+Under `GOBIN`, enter the location of your Go Binary.
+Under `PROTOPATH`, enter any locations of Protocol Buffers that are imported by your protocol buffers.

 Requirements
 ============

 - [Golang][go] v1.0 or higher
-- Correctly set PROTOPATH and GOBIN in the .sublime-settings file.
+- Correctly set `PROTOPATH` and `GOBIN` in the `.sublime-settings file`.

 [go]: http://golang.org/